hackerkid/help/README.md

-##Get Help 	From The Awesome People Of Github
+##Hero: Get Help 	From The Awesome People Of Github

 Have a problem you can't find solution on Stack Overflow.
 Then ask it here.
 The Heros of Github would come and fix your problem.